How to convince your parents to let you practice driving in their car

 You’ve started lessons with a driving instructor and maybe even passed your theory test.
 You’re feeling confident on the roads but know that some extra practice will help you become a much better driver.
 There’s only one problem.
-Neither mum nor dad will let your practice in their car!
+You need to convince your parents to let you practice driving in their car!

 You might feel like they’re being totally unreasonable but we’re giving you the tools to understand and address their concerns.
 You’ll soon be on your way to driving test success!

-As confident as you are in your driving skills, you parents may not feel the same way.
-This is hardly shocking as they have probably spent decades behind the wheel compared with your hours.
+As confident as you are in your driving skills, your parents may not feel the same way.
+This is hardly shocking as they’ve probably spent decades behind the wheel compared with your hours.
 However, it’s still important to understand just why they might be concerned with letting a learner driver take the wheel.

-They have been building up their No Claims Bonus, which gives them discounted insurance, for years – maybe even decades.
-If they let you drive their car and you have a bump or are involved in an accident, they could lose their No Claims Bonus and see their insurance premiums rise significantly.
+They have been building up their no claims bonus, which gives them discounted insurance, for years – maybe even decades.
+If they let you drive their car and you have a bump or are involved in an accident, they could lose their no claims bonus and see the cost of their insurance go through the roof.

-Additionally, they could be worried that the experience will be stressful; after all they’ve probably never taught anyone to drive!
-As a supervisor they will be worried about you, their car, and everyone on the road around.
+They could be worried that the experience will be stressful; after all they’ve probably never taught anyone to drive!
+As a supervisor they will be worried about falling out, or even jut making it out alive.
 Supervising a learner driver is a big responsibility and takes some preparation.

 Address their concerns

 Being in control of any vehicle is a huge responsibility, so use this opportunity to show that you are mature and responsible, and are ready to be on the road.
 As a starting point, why not organise a meeting between your parents and your driving instructor?